tc39/notes/es7/2016-09/sept-28.md

 MRS: This would be a Python3-style incompatibility

-BF: skeptical that we can put in loader?
+BFS: skeptical that we can put in loader?

 MRS: vast majority of modules will not be upgraded, more worried about these and users having expectations that they are

 BBR: allow two different entry points, if package maintainer wants to do that?
 - Or a tool that requires it, looks at the exports and creates a wrapper?

-BF: Not sure?
+BFS: Not sure?

 BBR: We accept that there is no automatic transition

 MRS: We want to avoid module authors doing any explicit work

-BF: If default is
+BFS: If default is

 DRR: (fill in point)